Sharon Cuneta: 1978–1980: Career beginnings

-In January 1978, the 12-year old Cuneta made her first visit to 782 Aurora Boulevard, which was the address of Vicor Records.
-Her Uncle and Vice-President of Vicor, Tito Sotto, asked her to record "Tawag Ng Pag-Ibig" which he produced for her at Vicor and shortly after, she was on television promoting her own song for the first time and on the TV show Discorama hosted by TVJ.
+In January 1978, the 12-year old Cuneta made her first visit to Vicor Records.
+Her uncle and vice president of Vicor, Tito Sotto, asked her to record "Tawag Ng Pag-Ibig" which he produced for her at Vicor and shortly after, she was on television promoting her own song for the first time and on the TV show Discorama hosted by TVJ.

 The young Sharon was being interviewed live on Discorama, where she stated: "This is the show I watch every week.
 This is the show that I don’t know how many hundreds of thousands or millions of people watch in the whole country.
 When it hit me, I couldn’t talk."

 In May 1978, Sharon Cuneta followed up with a song by Rey Valera entitled "Mr. DJ".
 Her producer in Vicor, Tito Sotto, wanted Valera to make a song that would appeal to the Radio DJ's and convince them to play her record on the air.

 "Mr. DJ" became a popular hit and gave Cuneta the moniker, "DJ's Pet" (which also became the title of her debut LP).
 Cuneta received her first Gold Record for this and her music label Vicor Records came out with succeeding albums like "Sharon" and "Sharon Cuneta", and then "High School" with the same level of success.

 Cuneta released further popular singles including "Naaalala Ka", "I-Swing Mo Ako", "Kahit Maputi Na Ang Buhok Ko" and "High School Life", which were also part of the Manila Sound era.